 I’m currently working on a few recipes, launches of which to be confirmed…

-A cleanser and toner duo, with an apple cider vinegar, tea tree and witch hazel base.
-Possibly to be blended with rose water and rose essential oil.
+A cleanser and toner duo, with a rose water and witch hazel base.
+Possibly to be blended with tea tree and rose essential oil.
 Apple cider vinegar is incredible for balancing the complexion and battling acne, pimples, spots and breakouts, as is much similar for tea tree oil.
 Witch hazel is a known astringent, meaning it helps to tone and tighten the skin.
 The benefits of rose are, well, endless really.
 It is famous for its anti-ageing properties and for reducing redness as well as moisturising dry skin.

 Deoderant (bar?), I’m thinking it needs to be a bar, for ease of application.
 There are other eco-deos out there at the moment in a kind of scoop-it-out-of-the-jar type format, which I’m sensing isn’t practical and could put people off from making the switch from high street roll ons and aerosols.
 Bars are good because you can just pick one up and roll it over the skin, easy!
 Also, it negates the requirement for any kind of packaging.
 I’m thinking of retailing reusable aluminium tins to go with these so the product can be carried around and kept airtight, thus preserving the ingredients for a longer shelf life.